-Prior Board Approvals for the UM Engineering Education & Design Center UM Engineering Education & Design Center Presentation University of Maine System Board of Trustees
+Prior Board Approvals for the UM Engineering Education & Design Center UM Engineering Education & Design Center Presentation

 NAME OF ITEM: University of Maine Rolling Capital Master Plan update

 701 - Budgets, Operating & Capital

 Given the Unified Accreditation initiative, the Harold Alfond Foundation (HAF) grant totaling approximately \$200 million for capital upgrades at UMaine, the impacts of COVID-19 on our physical space needs and UMaine's aging physical plant, UMaine leadership set out to update its 10-year capital plan in the form of a Rolling Capital Master Plan.
 It is expected that this method of capital planning will provide the necessary flexibility to address these broad and diverse needs over the next decade with an overarching strategy built around the institution's Strategic Vision and Values priorities.